nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 When logging into Nx Cloud with a [Personal Access Token](/ci/recipes/security/personal-access-tokens), your `nx.json` file needs to include the `nxCloudId` property, which acts as a unique identifier for your workspace.
 If you have been using the previous `nxCloudAccessToken` to connect, simply run `npx nx-cloud convert-to-nx-cloud-id` to automatically update your configuration to use `nxCloudId`.

 If you are connecting to Nx Cloud with a workspace that is version 19.6 or lower, this command will also install the latest version of the Nx Cloud npm package and add it into your `package.json`.
-Only Nx versions 19.7 and higher natively support the `nxCloudId` property natively in the `nx.json` file; for versions 19.6 and lower, the Nx Cloud npm package will be needed to use that property.
+Only Nx versions 19.7 and higher natively support the `nxCloudId` property in the `nx.json` file; for versions 19.6 and lower, the Nx Cloud npm package will be needed to use that property.

 ## npx nx-cloud start-ci-run